DavidWells/prototype-netlify-logs-ui/README.md

 As a Netlify user, I'd like to easily select my log output without dragging to select text.

-Solution in place:
+Possible solution:

 - Click to copy button
 - "command + A" to select all & right click copy

 ## Improved build fail notifications

-As a Netlify user, I'd like to know exactly what went wrong in my build from the notification.
+As a Netlify user, I'd like to know exactly what went wrong in my build from the notification sent to my email/slack/etc.

 Possible solution: